 Bellevue is a somewhat small village located in the state of Wisconsin.
 With a population of 15,733 people and two constituent neighborhoods, Bellevue is the 54th largest community in Wisconsin.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bellevue is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bellevue who work in office and administrative support (16.37%), management occupations (11.34%), and sales jobs (9.61%).
+Overall, Bellevue is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Bellevue who work in office and administrative support (14.75%), management occupations (9.43%), and sales jobs (7.48%).

-The per capita income in Bellevue in 2010 was $28,772, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $115,088 for a family of four.
+The per capita income in Bellevue in 2010 was $31,479, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $125,916 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.

 Bellevue is a somewhat ethnically-diverse village.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellevue include Polish, Belgian, Irish, and French .
+Bellevue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.02% of the village’s residents.
+Important ancestries of people in Bellevue include German, Polish, Belgian, Irish, and Dutch.

 The most common language spoken in Bellevue is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Polish.